phxel/KeybindManager/README.md

 > This video is outdated and doesn't reflect current features.
 > It only demonstrates basic functionality.

+> [!WARNING]
+> This addon is not finished yet!
+Things can break over versions, and bugs are (hopefully not) present!

 ## Features

 - Create and manage multiple keybind profiles